 While singing of a love gone wrong and moving on, country crooner Dierks Bentley extols the virtues of finding himself “Somewhere on a Beach.”

-Although I don’t identify with the particular situation he sings of, simply hearing the chorus puts me in a summer state of mind, especially on a winter’s day in Missouri.
+Although I don’t identify with the particular situation he sings of, simply hearing the chorus puts me in a summer state of mind.

 If only he sang, “Somewhere on Osage Beach,” it would perhaps be the perfect song to inspire dreams of summer travel in the Show-Me State.